 A lot of people don’t consider the role of diet when trying to keep chickens warm.
 But did you know you can literally feed your chickens warm if you give them the right food?

 I like to give them scratch in the evening (just before they go inside to roost).
-This scratch takes time for their body to digest and as it goes through their body it switches on their digestive system and produces warmth.
+This scratch takes time for their body to digest and as it goes through their body, it switches on their digestive system and produces warmth.

 I hope these four tips help to keep your chickens warm during the winter.
 Remember if any of your chickens get sick because of the cold, bring them inside and gradually warm them up.
-You don’t want to shock their body by moving them from the bitter cold to the warmth too quickly!
+You don’t want to shock their bodies by moving them from the bitter cold to the warmth too quickly!